-La Porte High School graduates Denise Mitrano and Tommy Moser, along with former teacher Lloyd Wells and longtime trustee Charlcya Wheeler will be recognized as 2021 La Porte ISD Distinguished Alumni; Former Space Shuttle astronaut Robert Crippen and former Beacon School owner and operator Patricia “Patsy” Thomson will be honored as the district’s 2021 Citizens of the Year.
+The district honored La Porte High School graduates Denise Mitrano and Tommy Moser, along with former teacher Lloyd Wells and longtime trustee Charlcya Wheeler as 2021 La Porte ISD Distinguished Alumni; Former Space Shuttle astronaut Robert Crippen and former Beacon School owner and operator Patricia “Patsy” Thomson were honored as the district’s 2021 Citizens of the Year.

 Honorees are nominated at large and chosen by a committee of community and district volunteers, who submit their selections to the Board of Trustees for approval.
 Distinguished alumni and citizens have typically excelled professionally and served the communities in which they live.
 Following are brief biographies of the 2021 honorees: